RaVeR76/BubbleBobbleBonkers/README.md

 #### User Story : I want the game to get more difficult as I progress

 * **Plan**
-My plan is to design at least <b>3 levels</b> with the first one being the easiest & the last one being the hardest .... standard gaming etiquette to be fair.
+My plan is to design at least **3 levels** with the first one being the easiest & the last one being the hardest .... standard gaming etiquette to be fair.
 The first level will have max 12 tiles & you just compete at your own pace.
 The second level will have max 12 tiles but you will have a time of 60 seconds to complete all the matches.
 The third level will have again 12 tiles but the time will either be 40 or 50 seconds now.
 I will decide when testing to see how difficult either is.

 * **Implementation**
 Okay so my plan changed a little as regards the original design concept.
-I now have <b>5 levels</b>, with the first level having a countdown starting at 60 seconds.
+I now have **5 levels**, with the first level having a countdown starting at 60 seconds.
 For the levels after this, I have taken 10 seconds off the countdown for each consecutive level.
 So whilst Level One has a 60 second countdown ....
 Level Five has a 20 second countdown.
 I found this one quite difficult at the start to figure out and did stress a bit at trying to get it to work.
-There probably is an easier way to make it happen but I used local storage to store my <b>countDown</b> variable of <b>60</b> and my <b>levelAt</b> variable of <b>1</b>.
+There probably is an easier way to make it happen but I used local storage to store my **countDown** variable of **60** and my **levelAt** variable of **1**.
 I had to use this method so that it stores the next countDown variable and levelAt from my ```levelUp function```.
 My levelUp function checks what level the user is at and assigns the correct countDown value for the next level to be played and then stores this in local storage.
 This levelUp function is called for within my ```newLevel function``` which adds one to to my levelAt and also reloads the page.